James-COMMANDO/CaesarCipherJava/README.md

- - Decrypt
+1.Decrypt
- Now lets try to decrypt this 'J!epo(u!xbou!up!tff!zpv"' with our tool!
+  - Now lets try to decrypt this 'J!epo(u!xbou!up!tff!zpv"' with our tool!
  ```java
   CaesarCipher cipher = new CaesarCipher(); // Create an Object of the class